Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Conclusions

 We tried to reduce the assumptions about the language learning environment to a minimum.
 Therefore, the proposed methods allow different speakers to speak simultaneously as well as to be all silent; the methods do not assume a specific number of speakers, and the probability of speaking is estimated independently for each speakers, thus allowing the number of speakers to change during the social interaction.

-We evaluated the proposed methods on a large dataset including some challenging visual conditions.
-For example, around half of the time the subjects in the dataset interact with a touch surface and they look down while talking, making the feature extraction after face detection more difficult.
-The methods perform well on a speaker dependent and multi-speaker dependent fashion, reaching accuracy of over 80\% (baseline 50\%) on a weighted frame-based evaluation metric.
+We evaluated the proposed methods on a large multi-person dataset.
+The methods perform well on a speaker dependent and multi-speaker dependent fashion, reaching accuracy of over 75\% (baseline 50\%) on a weighted frame-based evaluation metric.
 The combined results obtained from the transfer learning and multi-speaker learning experiments are promising and suggest that the proposed methods can generalize to unseen perceptual inputs by incorporating a model adaptation step for each new face.

 We should acknowledge the general difficulty of the problem addressed in this study.
-Humans generally produce many facial configurations when not-speaking that might be highly overlapping to the configurations associated with speaking.
+Humans generally produce many facial configurations when they are not speaking that might be highly overlapping to the configurations associated with when they are speaking.

-The methods proposed in this study are a prerequisite for socially-aware language acquisition and they can be seen as mechanisms for constraining the visual input thus providing higher quality and more appropriate data for a statistical learning of word-referent mappings.
-Therefore, the main purpose of the methods is to help bringing an artificial cognitive system one step closer to resolving the referential ambiguity in cluttered and dynamic visual scenes.
+The methods proposed in this study are in support to socially-aware language acquisition and they can be seen as mechanisms for constraining the visual input thus providing higher quality and more appropriate data for a statistical learning of word-referent mappings.
+Therefore, the main purpose of the methods is to help bringing an artificial cognitive system one step closer to resolving the referential ambiguity in cluttered, dynamic, and noisy environments.